Troubleshooting Sitemap source issues

 Missing dynamic content

-Context and symptoms:
+Context and symptoms

-Click for likely cause and resolutionCause: The source may be crawling your page before all its dynamic content is rendered.
-Resolution: Open your source.
-In the Content to include section, make sure Render JavaScript is enabled.
-Increase the Loading delay value, if need be. |
+Likely cause and resolutionCause The source may be crawling your page before all its dynamic content is rendered.
+Resolution On the Sources (platform-ca | platform-eu | platform-au) page, open your source.
+In the Advanced settings subtab, make sure Execute JavaScript on pages is enabled.
+Increase the Add time for the crawler to wait before considering a page as fully rendered value, if need be. |

 |